 The program was inaugurated over 30 years ago as the Community, Regional, and Environmental Studies program.
 Today, it ranks among the largest Bard programs in terms of faculty, students, financial resources, and affiliations.
 A generous grant from the Mellon Foundation supports curricular development as well as EUS projects designed and executed by students and faculty.

 EUS majors with a strong foundation in science and/or economics may apply to the 3+2 program with the Bard Center for Environmental Policy, earning both the BA and the Masters degree in five years.
-EUS may also be undertaken as a concentration (20 credits) alongside a disciplinary major.

-See EUS requirements, courses, 4-year study plans, and senior projects.
+See EUS requirements, courses, and senior projects.